When should I use a cool-mist humidifier versus a warm-mist humidifier for a child with a cold?

 Warm-mist and cool-mist humidifiers are equally effective in humidifying the air.
 By the time the water vapor reaches your child's lower airways, it's the same temperature regardless of whether it started out warm or cool.

 If you use a humidifier, be sure to keep it clean to prevent mineral buildup and the growth of bacteria and molds.
 Humidifiers that hold standing water, particularly cool-mist humidifiers, can disperse these materials into the air.
 Warm-mist humidifiers generally disperse less, if any, of these materials into the air.

 Emptying the tank and drying all surfaces of the humidifier daily is one way to safely keep it clean.
-Also, consider refilling the tank with bottled water that is labeled "distilled" or "purified," both of which contain lower mineral content than most tap water.
+Also, consider refilling the tank with bottled water labeled "distilled" or "purified," which has a lower mineral content than most tap water.